-The Group has a significant amount of interest-bearing liabilities at 31 December 2019.
-During the year the Group issued bonds for over AMD 26 billion with various terms and conditions.
-During the year the Group incurred AMD 10.2 billion in financing and interest costs of which AMD 8.8 billion has been recognised in the consolidated profit or loss statement and AMD 1.4 billion capitalised to assets under construction.
+The Group has a significant amount of interest-bearing liabilities at 31 December 2020.
+During the year the Group incurred AMD 20.9 billion in financing and interest costs of which AMD 18.9 billion has been recognised in the consolidated profit or loss statement and AMD 2 billion capitalised to assets under construction.
 Due to significance of balances of such liabilities and inherent complexity of the terms of bond issuance and loan agreements, this matter was one of the matters of most significance in our audit.